Note:

 Click on the picture to see a big picture and description of the body jewelry you are interested in.

-Nipple ring with dangling chain and clover with gem, 12 ga or 14 ga
+Nipple ring with dangling jeweled chain and gems, 12 ga or 14 ga

-Nipple ring with dangling chain and clover with gem, 12 ga or 14 ga
+Nipple ring with dangling jeweled chain and gems, 12 ga or 14 ga

 • Ball size: 3/16" (5mm)